glouwa/d3-hypertree/docs/readme.md

 <link  href="index-browser-light.css" rel="stylesheet">
 <script src="d3-hypertree.js"></script>
 ```
-Adding the bundle exposes the global vaiable 'ht'.
+Adding the bundle exposes the global vaiable 'hyt'.
 Use it to access the module, as shown in [Component Embedding](#component).
 For working examples (full HTML) see [Example Repository](https://github.com/glouwa/d3-hypertree-examples).